Should you rent a car in Portugal? My answer is definitively a yes.

 - Speed limits are in kilometers per hour

-- National speed limits are - 50km/h in residential ares, 90km/h on rural roads and 120km/h on Motorways
+- Speed limits are - 50km/h in residential areas, 90km/h on rural roads

-- Car towing trailers should not drive above 80km/H
+- Cars towing trailers should not drive above 80km/H

-- Circle blue sign with numbers indicate minimum speed on some lanes
+- Blue circle signs with numbers indicate minimum speed on some lanes

 - It is illegal to overtake on the right in free-flowing traffic